Skip to content

 Now let's elaborate a bit on the previous section.

 The example of the git clone command in the previous secion assumes that ssh is working on your computer, and your public key is known at the git server, in this example gitlab.com.
-If this is not the case, you have to create an ssh public/private key pair, and register your public key at the server.
-Once this is in place, you can work with this git repo without ever having to type a password.
-A later section will describe ssh in more detail.
+A later section will discuss this in detail.
 Until then, you can also clone via https:

 git clone https://gitlab.com/some/subdir/project.git